centreon/centreon-engine/README.md

 refer to the [online documentation](https://documentation.centreon.com/docs/centreon-engine/en/latest/installation/index.html#using-sources).

 **For Centos 7 :**
-First of all, check if you have these packages installed (Note that packages names come from Centos 7 distribution, so if some packages names don't match on your distribution try to find their equivalent names) :
+First of all, check if you have these packages installed :

     git, make, cmake, gcc-c++, python3, epel-release, cmake3